Typography

 Secondly, I reviewing research papers to build a strong case for why typography matters:

-1. How Typography Affects Conversions and UX: Tommy Walker (link)
+1. How Typography Affects Conversions and UXTommy Walker

 Evaluation of Typefaces